joinself/academy/examples/go/client/03_credential_issuance/README.md

 - ✅ Claim structuring and organization

 ### Technical Skills
-- ✅ Self SDK client setup and configuration
+- ✅ Self SDK account setup and configuration using account.New()
-- ✅ Credential creation using the builder pattern
+- ✅ Direct credential creation using credential.NewCredential()
-- ✅ Simple and complex claim addition
+- ✅ Simple and complex claim addition with CredentialSubjectClaims()
-- ✅ Evidence and asset management
+- ✅ Evidence and asset management with object.New()
 - ✅ Verifiable presentation creation
 - ✅ Complex data structure modeling